simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 Since the polarizer alone does not efficiently radiate outward from its structure, it is necessary to incorporate an additional square outlet to guide the circularly polarized wave.
 This modification allows for the evaluation of far-field properties of the emitted wave, such as the radiation pattern and axial ratio.

 > [!note] Outlet length
-> A parameter sweep of `OutletLength` from 30 mm to 100 mm, in 10 mm increments, demonstrated that variations in far-field properties are negligible.
+> A parameter sweep of `outletLength` from 30 mm to 100 mm, in 10 mm increments, demonstrated that variations in far-field properties are negligible.
 As a result, further optimization of this parameter is unnecessary.
 However, including at least the 30 mm square waveguide section is recommended, as the difference between having no outlet and a 30 mm outlet is the only significant impact observed.

 # 4 Dual feed